BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 This will cause the pod to re-deploy with updated resources.

 If a resource quota applies to a resource request, then the pod should define a resource request.
 If a resource quota applies to a resource limit, then the pod should also define a resource limit.
-We recommend defining resource requests and limits always.
+We recommend ALWAYS defining resource requests and limits for all workloads.

 ## Generate traffic and observe

 Let's expose our deployment from above with a service and a route.

 * Expose the deployment with a service, the easiest way would be: `oc expose deployment/hello-world-nginx`
-* Create an secure route with edge TLS termination from this service.
-This can be done from the web console or CLI.
+* Create an secure route with edge TLS termination from this service, using the default host and TLS certs provided by the cluster: `oc create route edge --service=hello-world-nginx`

 Now that our Nginx web server has a route we can access, we can generate some traffic to it and see how our requests and limits settings work.

-Create a new deployment.
+Create a new deployment for load testing.
 This will deploy an httpd container and use the ab (apache benchmark) command to generate traffic to a URL and then print a summary.
 Then the pod will stop.
-If you update the environment variables for the deployment that will trigger a pod redeployment to run the test again.
-Update the deployment below with the url to your Nginx web server under the SERVICE_HOST variable.
+If you update the environment variables for the deployment that will trigger a pod redeployment to run the load test again.
+Update the deployment below with the url to your Nginx web server under the `SERVICE_HOST` variable.

 ```
 kind: Deployment